mouton0815/authorization-with-open-policy-agent/README.md

 with [Open Policy Agent](https://www.openpolicyagent.org) (OPA) as authorization server and [Keycloak](https://www.keycloak.org) as authentication server.

-## Overview
+## Authorization Overview
 Although authentication and authorization can be combined (see for example [Keycloak's authorization services](https://www.keycloak.org/docs/latest/authorization_services/)), there is a recent trend to separate them.
 Another trend is to move the evaluation of authorization rules outside the resource server.
-The complete setup for protecting a REST API therefore consists of three services and and a REST client:
+A complete setup for protecting a REST API therefore consists of three services and a REST client:

 ![Architecture](architecture.png)